Spotlighting our cruelty-free alternative to shark-harvested squalenePosted on July 12, 2021 Written by: 100% PURE ®

-Let’s backtrack a little to the -lane vs. -lene mystery.
-Squalene (the kind not derived from shark liver) is actually native to our skin.
-It’s fatty and rich and helpful for keeping our skin supple and moisturized.
-The problem is, our own natural squalene supply starts to rapidly decline in our early 20’s and by middle age, its virtually non-existent.
+Squalene (the kind not derived from sharks) is actually native to our skin.
+It’s fatty, rich, and helpful for keeping skin supple and moisturized.
+But our own natural squalene supply starts to rapidly decline in our early 20’s – by middle age, it's virtually non-existent.
 Why is this a big deal?
-Squalene is instrumental in securing the skin’s moisture barrier while also fighting that pesky little thing called aging.
-Basically, if we want to have any hope of aging like Cindy Crawford, Halle Berry or Jennifer Lopez, it’s kind of something we need.
+Squalene is instrumental in securing the skin’s moisture barrier, while supporting healthy skin aging.

-Unfortunately, our troubles don’t end there.
-Squalene in beauty products is said to be highly unreliable and can actually do more harm than good.
-Say hello to clogged pores, greasy skin and oxidized makeup if your cosmetics contain this moody ingredient.
+Squalene in beauty products is said to be highly unreliable, and can actually do more harm than good.
+Say hello to clogged pores, greasy skin, and oxidized makeup if your cosmetics contain this ingredient.

-Enter squalane: the cruelty-free, shelf stable, bigger and better version of squalene.
-It is derived from squalene but becomes squalane through a process of hydrogenation.
-This allows it to behave well on our skin and play nice with our other skin care must haves, like oils and hyaluronic acid, locking in H2o for long lasting hydration.
+Enter squalane: the bigger and better version of squalene.
+It’s derived from squalene but becomes squalane through a process of hydrogenation.
+This allows it to play nice with our other skin care products, like oils and hyaluronic acid that can help lock in long lasting hydration.

-While we’ve had this image of sharks as terrifying creatures and the villains of the deep, they are actually a fundamental part of the sea and vital to ocean life as we know it.
-Here are some of the ways sharks are significant:
+While society and pop culture have painted sharks as villains of the deep, they are actually a fundamental part of the sea – and vital to ocean life as we know it.
+Here are some of the ways sharks are significant to the marine ecosystem:

 Since sharks are the primary predator of the ocean, they help maintain other populations of sea creatures.